How To Make Lash Shampoo

 Much like shampoo for your hair, lash shampoo is a cleanser specifically made for your lashes and lash extensions.

-While it might seem like your regular facial cleanser or eye makeup remover is doing the job of ridding your eye area of any excess makeup or oil, often times those products can leave bits of makeup behind or a coating of oil on the lash extensions.
+While it might seem like your regular facial cleanser or eye makeup remover is doing the job of ridding your eye area of excess makeup or oil, those products can often leave bits of makeup behind or a coating of oil on the lash extensions.

-Lash shampoos are created to be gentle for the eye area, deeply cleansing to remove dirt, oil, and makeup, and nourishing for your lash extensions while preserving the bond from breaking down too soon.
+Lash shampoos are designed to be gentle on the eye area, deeply cleansing to remove dirt, oil, and makeup, while nourishing your lash extensions and preserving the bond from breaking down too soon.

 Why Should You Use Lash Shampoo?

-It may seem like an unnecessary step, but using a lash shampoo will have benefits to your skincare routine, especially if you are someone who frequently has lash extensions applied.
+It may seem like an unnecessary step, but using a lash shampoo can benefit your skincare routine, especially if you frequently have lash extensions applied.

-With lash extensions in particular, the proper care and maintenance to ensure the extensions stay intact helps prevent the extensions from falling out too early and needing a refill appointment sooner than necessary.
+With lash extensions in particular, proper care and maintenance help ensure the extensions stay intact, preventing them from falling out too early and requiring a refill appointment sooner than necessary.

-Not only will lash shampoo help to cleanse the lashes thoroughly, it will also help to keep the lashes and extensions nourished.
+Not only will lash shampoo help to thoroughly cleanse the lashes, but it will also nourish the lashes and extensions.

-While there are countless eye makeup removers on the market, most of them are oil-based, which helps with removing stubborn, long-wearing mascara and eyeliner.
+While there are countless eye makeup removers on the market, most of them are oil-based, which helps remove stubborn, long-wearing mascara and eyeliner.

 Oil-free makeup removers can also leave a film or greasy feeling behind, even after it is washed away.
-It can be hard to rinse free completely which would also cause residual eye makeup to be left behind.
+It can be challenging to rinse completely, which may also leave residual eye makeup behind.

-While facial cleansers and eye makeup removers, oil-based or not, can seem like they are completely ridding your lashes of any makeup, oil, or debris, often time they do not thoroughly cleanse the lash down to the root, leaving behind buildup of residual eye makeup or oils.
+While facial cleansers and eye makeup removers, whether oil-based or not, can seem like they completely rid your lashes of makeup, oil, or debris, they often do not thoroughly cleanse the lash down to the root, leaving behind a buildup of residual eye makeup or oils.

-If you want to care for your lash extensions, or your regular lashes, to keep them feeling nourished, deeply cleansed, and want to add an extra pampering step to your skincare routine, lash shampoo is easy to DIY at home or can be purchased the next time you go to lash extension appointment.
+If you want to care for your lash extensions or your regular lashes to keep them feeling nourished and deeply cleansed, and want to add an extra pampering step to your skincare routine, lash shampoo is easy to DIY at home or can be purchased the next time you go to a lash extension appointment.

 How To Use Lash Shampoo

-Using a lash shampoo is similar to using an eye makeup remover, however in order to get the most thorough clean, there are a few extra items you will need.
+Using a lash shampoo is similar to using an eye makeup remover; however, to achieve the most thorough clean, a few extra items are required.

-A brush or a disposable spoolie are going to be helpful in getting the cleanser as close to the lash root as possible, and will also work to grab and cleanse between each lash.
+A brush or a disposable spoolie will be helpful in getting the cleanser as close to the lash root as possible and will also work to grab and cleanse between each lash.

-It is also helpful to avoid using woolen cotton rounds to swipe across the lashes, as they cotton can often become stuck in the lash extensions and cause irritation.
+It is also helpful to avoid using woolen cotton rounds to swipe across the lashes, as the cotton can often become stuck in the lash extensions and cause irritation.

-After cleansing the face as usual, take the disposable spoolie or a small, soft makeup brush, and work the solution onto the lashes to begin ridding them of any excess makeup or oil.
+After cleansing your face as usual, use a disposable spoolie or a small, soft makeup brush to gently apply the solution to your lashes, starting to remove any excess makeup or oil.

-A tip to making sure you are getting down to the root is to take a folded piece of tissue or a small makeup remover towel and place it under the lashes as your eyes are closed.
+A tip for ensuring you get to the root is to take a folded piece of tissue or a small makeup remover towel and place it under the lashes while your eyes are closed.

-Then take the lash shampoo on the disposable spoolie and gently comb the product through the lashes, or use the solution and the small brush to gently wipe across the lashes.
+Then, take the lash shampoo on the disposable spoolie and gently comb the product through the lashes.
+Alternatively, use the solution and the small brush to gently wipe across the lashes.

 By combing the lashes through with the spoolie and the cleanser, or swiping across with the small brush, the makeup and oils on the lashes are broken down and able to be easily rinsed or wiped away.